 Your application must consist of the following:

 - Three letters of recommendation.
-Letter writers should use the recommendation form.
-Letters should be sent directly to us from the letter writers to the address (snail-mail or email) below.
+Letters should be sent directly to us by the letter writers via the email address below (or regular mail if necessary).

 - GRE scores.
 We do not require the math subject GRE.
 Please include a scan (unofficial is fine) of your GRE scores with your application.
 If you decide to come, then you will be required to have your scores sent officially to UMaine from ETS.